 Stand with a dumbbell in each hand and your arms hanging at your sides.
 Bend both knees moderately and lean forward about 30 degrees from the hips (not the waist), allowing your arms to hang toward the floor like plumb lines.
 Pull the dumbbell toward a spot just outside your lower ribcage, keeping your elbow in.
 Now slowly lower the dumbbell.
-Complete 10 repetitions, then reverse your stance and switch arms.
+Complete 10 repetitions.

 Start in a bridge position, face up, with your head and shoulders on the floor and your heels resting on top of a stability ball, your body suspended in a straight line between these points.
 Contract your hamstrings and roll the ball toward your rear end.
 Pause briefly and extend your legs, rolling the ball back to the starting point.
 Don’t let your hips drop.
 Complete 10-15 repetitions.
 If this exercise is too easy, do a single-leg version, elevating one foot above the ball and pulling the ball toward your butt with the other leg.

 5. Stability Ball Roll Out